 Being detained by a United States immigration officer is a frightening experience.
 The best way to get out of a detention center and back home with your loved ones is to post bond.

 To do this, you would need to request a bond hearing from the immigration judge.
 Unfortunately, though, not every detainee is eligible for a bond hearing.

-The Gonzalez Law Group, PLLC assist clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
+Our firm assists clients in the greater Harris County area including Pearland, Baytown, Seabrook, La Porte, Pasadena, Galena Park, Friendswood and numerous others.
 Call us today at (832) 530-4070 or submit your information in our online form for a free case consultation.